mantassiniauskas1/CourseWork-MageArena-/README.md

 # CourseWork

- This was a course work that I did for my Object-oriented programming subject in my 2nd semester as a software developing student.
+ This was a course work that I did for my Object-oriented programming subject in my 2nd semester as a software engineering student.
  I wasn't permitted to use a game engine or any other game development tools.